blikblum/nextbone-routing/docs/route.md

 # Route Class

   The base class for defining routes.
-Extends from Marionette.Object
+Extends from nextbone Events

 ## Methods